DeepakBookdown/stat120_bookdown/_book/Short_Report_1.md

 ## Data Retrieval

-Use the dataset `women_labor.csv` for your analysis.
+Use the dataset `women.csv` for your analysis.
 You can load the data into your R session using the following code:

 ```r